-The support requests page, provides customers to filter cases by Subscription, Created date (UTC) and status.
+On this page, you can filter support requests by Subscription, created date (UTC), and status.
 Additionally, you can sort and search for support requests on this page.

-Select the support request to view details, including severity and the expected time it will take for a support engineer to respond.
+Select a support request to view details, including severity and the expected time it will take for a support agent to respond.